Dawn French tries to trick Channing Tatum into marrying her daughter

 Tatum almost appeared on the Graham Norton Show and discussed his directorial debut dog and the withdrawal of his Magic Mike franchise.

-French, a guest on the show, joked: “Hi tanning Satam, I’m Dawn French, you won’t recognise me, I’m from the 80s and I’m a fan.
+The Frenchman, who was a guest on the show, joked: “Hi tanning Chateau, I’m a French Ayoub, you wouldn’t know me – I’m from the 80s and I’m a showrunner.

-“After the last couple of years, we’ve all been locked down, it’s been so dark and dark, do you think you need to take more risks, maybe a bit more spontaneous, say yes to things?
-In life without really thinking about it?
+“After the last two years, we closed the whole place down and it was so dark, do you think you need to take more risks and be more spontaneous and say yes to things in life without really thinking about it?

-Tatum, laughing, replied: “I feel like I’m walking towards something here, but you know what, yes Dawn, I will. »
+“I feel like I’m getting into something here, but you know what, Yeah, I will,” Tatum replied with a laugh.

-Speaking about the third installment of hit films based on strippers Magic Mike’s last dance, Tatum said his goal was to make “the Super Bowl of stripper movies.”
+Speaking about the third instalment of hit movies Magic Mike’s last dance, Tatum said his goal was to make “the Super Bowl of stripper movies.”

 The 41-year-old actor will reprise his role as stripper Michael “Magic Mike” Lane in the upcoming film.

-The original 2012 bad comedy-drama featuring muscular men performing captivating dance routines was hugely popular and inspired the 2015 Magic Mike XXL sequel and adaptations of live shows around the world.
+The original 2012 comedy-drama, muscle men is best known for performing a raunchy dance routine and inspired the 2015 sequel Magic Mike XXL and live stage adaptations worldwide.